Brolupyr777/Brolupyr777/README.md

 - 👋 Hi, I’m @Brolupyr777 aka Bohdan
 - 👀 I’m interested in Web, and Machine Learning
-- 🌱 I’m currently learning React, and C
+- 🌱 I’m currently learning Svelte, and C
 - 💞️ I’m looking to collaborate on any Web or ML related projects
 - 📫 You can reach me by my email address: bohdan.lupyr@gmail.com